south-lacrosse/www-dev/docs/developer-info.md

 * Set the domain to `dev.southlacrosse.org.uk`, and add that to your `hosts` file.
 * You should configure HTTPS, otherwise if you receive a copy of the production database you will need to do a search/replace to switch `https://dev.southlacrosse.org.uk` to `http:` (you should use the WP-CLI `search-replace` command as that will take into account serialized versions).

+You might also find the [instructions for a complete server restore](recovery.md#complete-restore) to be a useful guide, as that will completely install everything on our webserver.

 ## Configuring Local Development

+Note: when we say the `www` directory we mean the directory you cloned the www repository to, which should be `www-dev/www`.

-You should already have [cloned the repositories](#cloning-the-repositories), and have a WordPress site installed and configured, either using one of the local development environments, or by installing everything yourself.
-At a minimum it should have the web server set up and receiving requests to `https://dev.southlacrosse.org.uk`, the database created, and `wp-config.php` configured with authentication keys and database credentials.
+You should already have [cloned the repositories](#cloning-the-repositories), and have WordPress installed and running from the `www` directory.
+At a minimum you should have the web server set up and receiving requests to `https://dev.southlacrosse.org.uk`, the database created, and `wp-config.php` configured with authentication keys and database credentials.

+Note that `www\.gitignore` is setup so that the core WordPress files and other plugins & themes will not be tracked by the `www` repository.

 When these instructions mention a "shell" they mean to open up a shell (e.g. command prompt on Windows, or a `bash` shell) and go to your `www` directory (unless specified).
-If you are using Local you can go to your site and click "Open site shell", which will configure all environment variables and paths, and take you to the root WordPress directory.
+If you are using Local you can go to your site and click "Site shell", which will configure all environment variables and paths, and take you to the root WordPress directory.

-1. First you need to move your `www` repo into the directory where WordPress is installed and served by your web server (the WordPress root) e.g. in Local it will be `{site folder}\app\public`.
-Move the entire contents (including the `.git` directory) from your clone of `www` , overwriting `\.htaccess`.
-You can then delete the empty `www` directory.

-    The WordPress root will now house WordPress along with your version of the `www` repo, and these documents will still refer to it as `www`.
-None of the WordPress files or other plugins & themes will be added to the `www` repository as they marked as untracked in `www\.gitignore`.
-You can `git switch/branch/pull/push` from this directory as it's a normal repository.
 1. Update the WordPress config file `www\wp-config.php` using `www\wp-config-semla.php` as a template
     * Copy and replace the `DB_CHARSET` and `DB_COLLATE` lines
     * Copy and replace everything from `$table_prefix = 'wp_';` down, and remove anything between "Live Server" and "End Live Server" (that's the live server config, we don't need that here)
-1. If the site is running you will have to restart it for the changes take effect.
 1. Add any required plugins.
 Note that you don't need to activate them if you are going to replace the WordPress database from the production version, as it has these plugins activated.
 You can install them by either:
-    * In your shell
+    * In your shell using WP-CLI

         ```console
         wp plugin install limit-login-attempts-reloaded